cloudmesh-community/book/chapters/preface/notation.md

 ---

 Figures have a caption and can be refereed to in the epub simple with a number.
-We show such a refernce pointer while refering to +@fig:code-example.
+We show such a refernce pointer while refering to @fig:code-example.

 ![Figure example](images/code.png){#fig:code-example width=1in}